 In determining whether Section 13M applies to a particular relationship, the courts shall consider the following factors: "(1) the length of time of the relationship; (2) the type of relationship; (3) the frequency of interaction between the parties; and (4) if the relationship has been terminated by either person, the length of time that has elapsed since the termination of the relationship."

-https://malegislature.gov/Laws/ SessionLaws/Acts/2014/Chapter260
+Section 15D of M.G.L. c.
+265 prohibits the strangulation or suffocation of another person. https://malegislature.gov/Laws/ SessionLaws/Acts/2014/Chapter260 d.
+Consent